1gravity/Kotlin-Bloc/website/docs/architecture/blocowner/bloc_owner.md

 }
 ```

 The `ContainerHost` concept is an iteration over the MVI model, enabling us to define the intent / business logic wherever we want.
-The author of the framework compares the Redux style vs. the MVVM+ style (that's what he calls the Orbit approach) of implementing MVI in [this article](https://appmattus.medium.com/top-android-mvi-libraries-in-2021-de1afe890f27) as depicted in the following diagrams.
+The author of the framework compares the Redux style vs. the MVVM+ style (that's what he calls the Orbit approach) of implementing MVI in [this article](https://appmattus.medium.com/top-android-mvi-libraries-in-2021-de1afe890f27).
+The following two diagrams summarize the two styles nicely.

 ### Redux Style
 ![Reducer Redux Style](../../../static/img/reducer_redux_style.png)

+Intents are represented by objects, piped through a stream into a transformer and reducer, which produces a single state output.

 ### MVVM+ Style
 ![Reducer MVVM+ Style](../../../static/img/reducer_mvvm_style.png)

+Intents here have their own transformer and reducer (a function) before being combined into the single state output.

 ## BlocOwner

 A `BlocOwner` in `Kotlin BLoC` is the equivalent of an Orbit `ContainerHost`.
-It's an interface that can be implemented by any class and has a single property:
+It's an interface that can be implemented by any class and has a `Bloc`:

 ```kotlin
 public interface BlocOwner<out State : Any, in Action : Any, SideEffect : Any, Proposal : Any> {

     public val bloc: Bloc<State, Action, SideEffect>

 }
 ```